Crane and Company Old Stone Mill Rag Room: History

 Zenas Crane (1777–1845) was educated in the processes of paper manufacturing in a mill owned by his brother Stephen in Newton Lower Falls, Massachusetts.
 After a stint at another paper mill in Worcester, Crane traveled west into Berkshire County in 1799, looking for potential papermaking sites.
 He found a highly desirable site in Dalton, but the owner, a local farmer, was unwilling to part with it.
 Crane instead established his business on a nearby parcel in 1801.
 Other papermakers followed over the next ten years, notably Henry Wiswell and David Carson, who acquired the more desirable site and established what became known as the Red Mill.
 Through a series of partnership and purchase transactions, Crane eventually acquired control of the Red Mill, taking full ownership in 1822.

 In 1842 Zenas Crane retired, leaving control of the Red Mill to his sons Zenas Marshall Crane and James Brewer Crane.
 They founded Crane & Co., and set about expanding the business, beginning construction of what became known as the Stone Mill.
 The Rag Room was part of this construction effort, and was built in 1844.

+A visit in January 1851 inspired Herman Melville the second part of his short story The Paradise of Bachelors and the Tartarus of Maids.

 In 1869 the Stone Mill was damaged by fire; while it was being repaired in 1870 the Red Mill was destroyed by fire.
 The Stone Mill was then expanded, and also became known as the Pioneer Mill.
 The Stone Mill was used by the firm until the 1890s, when most of it was demolished, leaving only the Rag Room.

 In 1930 the company adapted the Rag Room for use as the company museum, a role it has filled since.
 Following plans developed by architect Charles S. Keefe, the company reinforced the building's foundation with steel and concrete, filling in a number of its windows with stonework.
 The interior was significantly reworked, with new structural woodwork and flooring.
 Upon completion the interior was said to resemble that of the Old Ship Church in Hingham, Massachusetts.
 In 1967 the company retained the Olmsted Brothers firm to design landscaping of the area, although their work has since been compromised to some extent by later development on the property.
 The site was declared a National Historic Landmark and added to the National Register of Historic Places in 1983.
 In 2005 it became part of the listed Cranesville Historic District, which includes, among other properties, the 1816 home of Zenas Crane.

 The Rag Room was where Zenas Marshall Crane's son, Winthrop Murray Crane (1853–1920), began his career in the papermaking business.
 In 1878 he was responsible for acquiring Crane & Co.'s exclusive government contract to manufacture the paper used in the currency of the United States.
 In addition to running Crane & Co. during the late 19th century, Murray Crane served as Governor of Massachusetts and United States Senator, and played an influential role in Republican Party politics.